Does Hypnobirthing Work for First Births?

 Is hypnobirthing only for natural birth?

-What skills matter most in labor?
+What hypnobirthing skills are most useful in a first labour?